McKinney-Vento Homeless Assistance Act

 Any child or youth who lacks a fixed, regular and adequate nighttime residence is considered homeless, including those who are temporarily sharing housing with others due to loss of housing or economic hardship.
 This includes children and youth, or unaccompanied homeless youth who are living in hotels; camping grounds; emergency shelters; cars; bus or train stations, or other similar settings; and transitional housing programs which are temporary and for which the family is required to meet other specific requirements in order to stay in the transitional housing program.
 To see if your child is eligible, call 253-583-5156.

 What are the educational rights of homeless children and youth?

 Clover Park schools provide equal and comparable access to all students regardless of their home living situation.
 McKinney-Vento eligible children and youth have specific rights, including the right to:

-- Maintain attendance at the school of origin (if this is in the child's best interest), or enroll in the local school where currently residing;
+- Maintain attendance at the school of origin (if in the child's best interest), or enroll in the local school where currently residing;

 - Become eligible for free meals;

 - Receive assistance obtaining needed records and documentation;